Apply to be the 2017 NESA Eagle Scout Galapagos Biologist

 - Major or intend to major in a biological science in college or graduate school

-- Either have a current passport or obtain one no later than June 1, 2016
+- Either have a current valid passport or obtain one no later than June 1, 2017

-- Have medical insurance and purchase medical evacuation coverage (suggested policies will be provided).
+- Have medical insurance, complete a BSA Medical form and purchase medical evacuation coverage (suggested policies will be provided)

-The person selected to be the 2016 Eagle Scout Biologist will be notified May 1, 2016.
+The persons selected to be the 2017 Eagle Scout Biologist will be notified May 1, 2017.

 Costs for the selected candidate will be paid by NESA.
-The Eagle may be responsible for some expenses not to exceed $1000.
-Dates for this approximately 2 week trip will be between late June and late August and be decided by mutual availability.
+The Eagle will be responsible for some expenses not to exceed $1000.
+Dates for this approximately 10-day trip will be between July and late August and be decided by mutual availability.